alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 ### GeneBank archaeal genomes

-GeneBank genomes were downloaded follwing the instructions  of this github repository : https://github.com/rprops/MetaG_analysis_workflow/wiki/09.-Download-genomes-NCBI-EDI.
+GeneBank genomes were downloaded following the instructions of this github repository : https://github.com/rprops/MetaG_analysis_workflow/wiki/09.-Download-genomes-NCBI-EDI.
 The genomes were downloaded on the 7th of November 2020 using these command lines:

 Create folders:
 ```sh